OpenTranslationBible/open-bible/en-GB/05.Deuteronomy/md/deuteronomy-14.md

 These are the animals you may eat: the ox, the sheep, the goat,

 ## Deuteronomy 14:5
-the deer, the gazelle, the roe deer, the wild goat, the ibex, the antelope, and the mountain sheep.
+the stag, the gazelle, the roebuck, the wild goat, the ibex, the antelope, and the mountain sheep.

 ## Deuteronomy 14:6
 You may eat any animal that has a divided hoof and chews the cud.